ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 fields are "fo", "adkim", "aspf", "testing", and "discovery_method".
 There MAY be an optional third section, "extension".

-Within the data section, the report will contain row(s) of data stating which IP addresses were seen to have delivered messages for the Author Domain to the receiving system.
+Within the data section, the report will contain record(s) stating which IP addresses were seen to have delivered messages for the Author Domain to the receiving system.
 For each IP address that is being reported, there will be at least one "record" element.
 Each "record" element will have one "row", one "identifiers", and one "auth_results"